Azure Functions

 • Best for Mobile backend development activities.

-• Good for the bot messaging on Real-time
+• Suitable for the bot messaging in Real-time

 Azure Functions Triggers

-Azure Functions can be triggered based on the different events from any third-party service or on-premise system.
+Azure Function can be triggered based on different events from any third-party service or on-premise system.

 Azure functions provide different templates for this purpose as a trigger.
 Below are a few examples of those